uber-go/guide/style.md

 </tbody></table>

 If you use a struct by pointer, then the mutex should be a non-pointer field on it.
-Do not embed the mutex on the struct.
+Do not embed the mutex on the struct, even if the struct is not exported.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>